Guidelines for Worship Services at Transfiguration Greek Orthodox Church - Ogden, UT

 5) Contact Tracing

 All persons attending any service will be asked to give their name and phone number to the candle attendant, who will record them on a dated list for the purposes of contact tracing.
 These records are kept by Fr.
-Patrick only, and are reserved for the purpose of notifying attendees of potential exposure, should that case arise.
+Mario only, and are reserved for the purpose of notifying attendees of potential exposure, should that case arise.
 They are not given to any other entity or person.

 6) Social Distancing